-We thank the many individuals who provided data or helped in the preparation of this paper, including; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station, St. Andrews, for providing Prince 5 and the summer survey data from the Scotian Shelf; B. Petrie of the Bedford Institute for St. Andrews and Halifax SST data; D. Swain for the Gulf of St. Lawrence September survey data and areas of bottom temperature for the Magdalen Shallows; G. Bugden for the Cabot Strait and St. Andrews temperature data; I. Peterson and S. Prinsenberg for the monthly areal ice extent data for the Newfoundland region and the U.S. Coast Guard for the iceberg data.
-Special thanks to L. Petrie, R. Pettipas, B. Pettigrew, and D. Foote for technical assistance in the preparation of the manuscript.
+We wish to thank the many individuals who provided data or helped in the preparation of this paper, including; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station, St. Andrews, for providing Prince 5 and the summer survey data from the Scotian Shelf; B. Petrie of the Bedford Institute for St. Andrews and Halifax SST data; D. Swain for the Gulf of St. Lawrence September survey data and areas of bottom temperature for the Magdalen Shallows; G. Bugden for the Cabot Strait and St. Andrews temperature data; I. Peterson and S. Prinsenberg for the monthly areal ice extent data for the Newfoundland region and the U.S. Coast Guard for the iceberg data.
+A special thanks is due L. Petrie, R. Pettipas, P. Dubé, B. Pettigrew, M. Couture and D. Foote for technical assistance in the preparation of the figures and data for the manuscript.